gdalle/gdalle.github.io/_pages/teaching.md

 title: Teaching
 ---

-In addition to my research, I like to teach mathematics to undergraduate and graduate students.
+In addition to my research, I teach mathematics to undergraduate and graduate students.
+I am currently working on a hands-on [introduction to Julia](https://gdalle.github.io/IntroJulia), feel free to take a look and give me feedback!

 ## Courses